Icon showing the role of digital tools in facility management, part of an SFG20 product showcase or blog article.

-What Is An Integrated Workplace Management System (IWMS)?
+What Is an IWMS?
 Features, Use Cases, Pros & Cons

 Table of Contents

-With more than 3 decades of experience in the facility management sector, SFG20's subject matter experts are on hand to answer all of your questions surrounding IWMS software.
+With more than 3 decades of experience in the facility management sector as the industry standard for building maintenance specification, SFG20’s subject matter experts are on hand to answer all of your questions surrounding IWMS software.

 In this article, we’ll clearly define what an IWMS is before discussing its use cases, features, pros and cons as well as how it differs from other facility management software solutions.

-An Integrated Workplace Management System (IWMS) is an end-to-end suite of software solutions which provides an aerial view of all your organisation’s key operations.
+An Integrated Workplace Management System (IWMS) is an end-to-end suite of software solutions that brings together both facilities management solutions with real estate solutions into a single platform.
+It provides an aerial view of all your organisation’s key operations related to the built environment.

-It works by capturing, generating and consolidating data and metrics related to the five vital functional areas related to the functional areas of real estate and facilities management, all on one single platform.
+It works by capturing, generating and consolidating data and metrics related to the five vital functional areas of real estate and facilities management, all on one single platform.

 An IWMS is considered to be any platform which combines these 5 key areas:

 Facility managers can use an IWMS to manage both their Hard FM and Soft FM operations.
-It builds on the functionality of Computer-Aided Facility Management (CAFM) software and can integrate with PropTech to support operational workplace management and drive productivity.
-It also provides an ability to enhance the customer service experience and integrates occupational health and safety management. -
+It builds on the functionality of Computer-Aided Facility Management (CAFM) software and can integrate with PropTech (the use of digital technology in real estate) to support operational workplace management and drive productivity.
+It also provides an ability to enhance the customer service experience and integrates occupational health and safety management.

 Operations and Maintenance Management

-IWMS software solutions allow you to monitor, analyse and optimise energy usage and provide great visibility into energy consumption, helping to reduce costs and drive sustainability initiatives across your organisation.
-There is a greater drive to capture and monitor Environmental, Social, and Governance (ESG) metrics and some IWMS can support this and leverage the wider reporting and dashboard capability that the software provides. -
+IWMS software solutions allow you to monitor, analyse and optimise energy usage and provide great visibility into energy consumption (depending on your metering strategy), helping to reduce costs and drive sustainability initiatives across your organisation.
+There is a greater drive to capture and monitor Environmental, Social, and Governance (ESG) metrics and some IWMS can support this and leverage the wider reporting and dashboard capability that the software provides.

 Many organisations use IWMS to support project management as it provides you with visibility into project statuses, resource management, costs and timelines.
 You can also manage and monitor construction documentation, budgets and schedules for capital projects such as renovations or new building constructions.